AppleGamer22/AppleGamer22/TryHackMe/h4cked/README.md

 **Answer**: `whoami`
 ### What is the computer's hostname?
-* The hostname is visible after the command `python3 -c 'import pty; pty.spawn("/bin/bash")'` is executed, which is visible from the reverse shell's TCP stream..
+* The hostname is visible after the command `python3 -c 'from pty import spawn; spawn("/bin/bash")'` is executed, which is visible from the reverse shell's TCP stream..

 **Answer**: `wir3`
 ### Which command did the attacker execute to spawn a new TTY shell?
-* The attacker issued the command `python3 -c 'import pty; pty.spawn("/bin/bash")'`, which is visible from the reverse shell's TCP stream.
+* The attacker issued the command `python3 -c 'from pty import spawn; spawn("/bin/bash")'`, which is visible from the reverse shell's TCP stream.

-**Answer**: `python3 -c 'import pty; pty.spawn("/bin/bash")'`
+**Answer**: `python3 -c 'from pty import spawn; spawn("/bin/bash")'`
 ### Which command was executed to gain a root shell?
 **Answer**: `sudo su`
 ### The attacker downloaded something from GitHub.
 What is the name of the GitHub project?